 Bonobo – July 5th, Salle Wilfried-Pelletier

 I’ve seen Bonobo playing multiple times, but I’ve never got the chance to listen to his band play live.
 Their performance at Montreal Jazz Fest absolutely blew my mind.
 The acoustic at Salle Wilfried-Pelletier made Simon Green’s music resonate through our souls.
 The British DJ brought the whole instrumental and vocal wealth of his collective to his loyal fanbase who stayed in owe for over 2 hours.
 Szjerdene, the lead singer of his 2018 live tour, embarked the audience on a beautiful journey through the realms of electronic music and beyond.
 Migration, Bonobo’s newest work, is an ode to the migratory life he’s led for the past few years and how he now understands humanity.
-Simon Green is as talented at being a DJ as he’s being a musician, he’s one of those rare artists I would never stop following.
+Simon Green is as talented at being a DJ as he is at being a musician, he’s one of those rare artists I would never stop following.